-SQL Server Reporting Services, (SSRS) reports are created in one of two ways: by a developer using a tool called SQL Server BI Development Studio (BIDS), or by an end user using a tool called Report Builder.
+SSRS reports are created in one of two ways: by a developer using a tool called SQL Server BI Development Studio (BIDS) or by an end user using a tool called Report Builder.
 Report Builder has a MS Office look and feel.
-Report definitions can be saved locally, or published to the Report Server.
-Reports published to the Report Server can be displayed within SharePoint pages.
+Report definitions can be saved locally or published to the Report Server.
+Reports published to Report Server can be displayed within SharePoint pages.

-Reports are viewed either through the Report Builder tool, or via a browser for reports published to the Report Server.
-Often the browser will run in a SharePoint context, but that is not strictly required.
+Reports are viewed either through the Report Builder tool or via a browser for reports published to the Report Server.
+Often the browser runs in a SharePoint context, but that is not strictly required.
 The report viewer allows you to preview and print one or more pages.
 Reports can include parameters to allow filtering at run time.
 Report presentation can be tabular, include graphs and charts, can be expanded and collapsed, and can include drill through to other reports.
-You can also export to PDF, Excel, and other formats, including formats that can be read as a data source to Excel 2010.
+Reports also can be exported to PDF, Excel, and other formats, including formats that can be read as data sources to Excel 2010.

-Like using the Dashboard Designer with the PerformancePoint Server, writing SSRS reports via BI Development Studio or Report Builder calls for some training and ideally some knowledge of database constructs.
-There are things that IT or an experienced user can create to make more complex queries accessible to newer users, and Wizards to help simplify or initiate basic report creation.
-SSRS Report design and creation is a significant topic in its own right, and is outside the scope of this book.
+Similar to using the Dashboard Designer with the PerformancePoint Server, writing SSRS reports via BI Development Studio or Report Builder calls for some training and ideally some knowledge of database constructs.
+There are things that IT or an experienced user can create to make more complex queries accessible to newer users and wizards to help simplify or initiate basic report creation.
+SSRS Report design and creation is a significant topic in its own right and is outside the scope of this book.

-With the advent of SQL Server 2012, SSRS will include a new tool called “Power View” (code named Crescent).
-Power View is a Silverlight based tool that runs from your browser, which enables easy creation of integrated dashboard level pages containing pivot tables, charts, and filters.
+With the advent of SQL Server 2012, SSRS includes a new tool called “Power View” (code-named Crescent).
+Power View is a Silverlight-based tool that runs from your browser, which enables easy creation of integrated dashboard-level pages containing pivot tables, charts, and filters.
 It uses a new SQL Server Analysis Services (SSAS) tabular data model as a data source.
-It can also use PowerPivot files as a data source, which is based on the same model.
-While the creation of the data models may still require more specialized knowledge, once the data model connections are published to SharePoint Power View will make creating complex graphical reports fairly straightforward for the average Data Analyst or Information Worker, and doing ad hoc queries easy for the typical Information Consumer.
+Another nice feature is that the SSAS can also use PowerPivot files as a data source, which is based on the same model, allowing exported reports to be also part of additional report building[AU: what does this last phrase refer to?].
+While the creation of the data models still may require specialized knowledge, once the data model connections are published to SharePoint, Power View will make creating complex graphical reports fairly straightforward for the average data analyst or information worker and doing ad hoc queries easy for the typical information consumer.

 Excel and Excel PowerPivot

 You’ve heard of a movie with a cast of thousands?
 Excel is a tool with a cast of millions.
 Even back in 2009, Microsoft estimated a worldwide number of users at more than 400 million.
-Some estimates suggest that 50 to 80 percent of enterprises still rely on standalone spreadsheets for critical applications like financial reporting or forecasting.
-Even in shops where BI is available, that last bit of analysis is often done by a CFO with a spreadsheet.
+Some estimates suggest that 50 to 80 percent of enterprises still rely on stand-alone spreadsheets for critical applications like financial reporting or forecasting.
+Even in shops where BI is available, that last bit of analysis often is done by a chief financial officer with a spreadsheet.
 Needless to say, ignoring Excel as a reporting tool would be foolish.

-You can get instant benefits from publishing some of your existing Excel spreadsheets to SharePoint, gaining the use of Excel Services:
+You can get instant benefits from publishing some of your existing Excel spreadsheets to SharePoint, gaining the use of Excel Services.
+Benefits include:

-Reduce the number of copies in circulation, as well as the potential variations on those copies introduced by each copy owner.
+Reducing the number of copies in circulation as well as the potential variations on those copies introduced by each copy owner.

 The ability to use SharePoint’s document management services.

-The workbook can be linked into other SharePoint pages, including pages used to summarize BI information.
+The ability to link the workbook to other SharePoint pages, including pages used to summarize BI information.

-You can limit what parts of your workbook are visible.
+Limiting what parts of your workbook are visible.